AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-index-introtext.md

-# Finding new staff
+# Finding staff

-Hiring new staff is a critical way to expand your business.
+Hiring staff is a critical way to expand your business.
 Finding the right people could increase your profit and expand your business reach.